pegasi-ai/pegasi-shield/README.md

 ![plot](./static/images/guardrail_img.png)

-GuardChain is a lightweight toolkit for developers to build custom AI systems that are safe and reliable.
+Guardchain is a lightweight toolkit for developers to evaluate, benchmark, and safeguard your AI agents and chains.

-Building custom generative agents for production demands intensive customization, often becoming overwhelming when supporting various use cases with existing tools and frameworks.
-Consequently, the process of developing generative agents that are custom, secure, and reliable remains daunting.
-Moreover, evaluating these agents is labor-intensive and costly, relying on manually exploring different scenarios.

-GuardChain's aim is to tackle the above issues by providing developers with a lightweight and flexible framework to build their agents, automate evaluations of LLMs, and apply a Firewall to enforce LLM governance policies.
-We offer developers an extensible framework to build and launch responsible AI agents in production.

 ## Features
-- 🚀 lightweight and extensible generative agent pipeline with simple memory tracking
+- 🛠️ evaluate and track prompts and LLM outputs with automated text and NLP metrics
-- 🤖 automated agent simulated conversations evaluation for domain-specific tasks
+- 🤖 benchmark domain-specific tasks with automated agent simulated conversations
-- 🛡️ self-hardening firewall to protect LLMs from adversarial attacks and enforce rules
+- 🛡️ safeguard LLMs with our customizable firewall and enforce policies with guardrails
-- 🛠️ text metrics and logging toolkit for quality, relevance, toxicity, bias and more
-- 🤗 performant agents with ctransformers and GGML models as first-class citizens

 ## Quickstart
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1KCn1HIeD3fQy8ecT74yHa3xgJZvdNvqL?usp=sharing)